populationgenomics/metamist/db/backup/README.md

 IMPORTANT: Do not run the validation script in a production environment.
 In order to run the script, all databases on the VM must be dropped.

-Use a VM with MariaDB 10.5 installed.
-For instructions, see # TO LINK of the recovery procedures.
+1. Use a VM with MariaDB 10.5 installed.
+For instructions, see [Install MariaDB 10.5](#Install-MariaDB-10.5) in the recovery procedures.
-In the production instance of the database, create a user that has read access to all of the tables.
+2. In the production instance of the database, create a user that has read access to all of the tables.
-In the Secret Manager, create a secret db-validate-backup, with a JSON config as follows, where p_username and p_password matches the user created in step # TO LINK .
+3. In the Secret Manager, create a secret `db-validate-backup`, with a JSON config as follows, where p_username and p_password matches the user created in step 2 above.

 ```json
 {